 Our relationship with our shareholders is an important part of our corporate governance program.
 As in the past, our shareholder and investor outreach includes regular reporting through the SEC, investor quarterly earning discussions, investor conferences and meetings, and news releases.
 Now that ACV has matured to its fourth year as a public company and in view of recent changes to our shareholder base, we have also started a shareholder engagement program to engage with certain investors through a structured communication program.
 We solicit feedback on topics such as corporate governance, executive compensation, and board composition, among other matters.
 Our goal is to understand their priorities, to identify emerging issues that may affect our strategies, and be able to address their concerns.
-Through this process we have heard an investor focus on continuing on our path of keeping executive compensation at a market level and increasing our focus on aligning executive compensation to shareholder interests, as well as continuing to evolve our governance practices as we grow.
-We've responded to that feedback with an increased focus on at-risk executive compensation including for the first time, a grant of performance stock units tied to market performance, and we have begun the process to put share ownership guidelines in place for our Board and executive team.
+Through this process we have heard an investor focus on continuing on our path of keeping executive compensation at a market level and increasing our focus on aligning executive compensation to shareholder interests, as well as continuing to evolve our governance practices.
+We've responded to that feedback with an increased use of at-risk executive compensation.
+For the first time in 2024 we granted performance stock units tied to stock price.
+In response to investor feedback, in 2025 we are introducing a rTSR metric for newly granted PSUs that tie more closely to market performance.
+We have also begun the process to put share ownership guidelines in place for our Board and executive team.